hbs-rcs/hbsgrid-docs/docs/index.md

 # **HBS [Research Computing Services](https://www.hbs.edu/research-computing-services) is building powerful and user-friendly tools and environments to bring the computing power of the HBS Grid to a wider community of HBS users.
 Our environments include a wide range of software including *Julia*, *Matlab*, *Python*, *R*,* Stata*, and hundreds of other popular programs**

+The HBS Grid consists of many powerful computers connected by a fast network and shared network storage.
+The computers in our cluster have up to 1.4Tb of memory and up to 32 cores per machine.
+This networked cluster of computers provides the backbone HBS's research computing capabilities.

+This powerful network of computers can be accessed via user-friendly tools and environments, bringing the power of our computing cluster to all HBS researchers.

 These environments are in active development and are currently available as a *Technology Preview* for testing.